golemfactory/golem-rd/Lottery-driven-verification.md

     A: Suppose lottery functions normally, but R picks verified subtasks himself - what breaks then?
     Then P1 can get paid for doing no work.
 The winning ticket subtasks is the narrowest set of subtasks R needs to verify to guarantee "0 payout for junk" rule

     TODO: Does this need to be forced on R?
         - 3 options: R is free to choose, R _must_ verify winning-tickets (favourite), R _must_ verify _only_ winning-tickets

 11. Q: Why doesn't R reveal his `lottery_secret`?
 He could sell this knowledge to P*, allowing P* to optimize his payout unfairly

     A: that would render R's assurance of correctness void.

     TODO: not 100% sure about this, rethink!
 In case it's not enough guarantee, revealing the `lottery_secret` might slash the R's deposit

     See also Known Problems, this is sever if P*'s are R's Sybil identities

 12. Q: Why can't only winning ticket subtasks by assigned randomly to Providers, and the rest of assignment be R-driven

-    - R would then assign _easiest_ tasks to colluding P*.
+    A: R would then assign _easiest_ tasks to colluding P*.
 Assignment randomness has its own merit

 14. Q: doesn't the protocol rely too much on the Reputation system?